-Are you currently MAKING any formal or informal maintenance payments to a former partner, or any children from a former marriage or partnership, either directly, or through the DWP/CSA?
+Are you currently MAKING any formal or informal maintenance payments to a former partner for any children from a former marriage or partnership, either directly, or through the DWP/C-MEC (formerly CSA)?

 As for the section on receipt of maintenance, include here any payments made via the DWP/Child Support Agency.